LouisOporto/DoodleJump-386-Project/README.md

 Update April 2
 The player only objective is reach as high as possible, whilst avoiding enmey lasers from above (the aliens only fly by left(odd) or right(event) to shoot a predetermined xpos on the map before leaving the screen again) The player cant shoot the aliens, but only dodge lasers.
 The player cant jump, but everytime it collides with a platform it will give him the ability to jump automatically.
 This also spawns another platform reacheable to the player with a dynamic minimum platform width.
 Max - 100 pixels down to a variable min width.
 The game will increase odds of enemy spawning and maybe speed of the character, the min width of the platforms will decrase until it reaches a min of x pixels.
 The game is one life one chance.
 The number of platforms is determined by a random number (1 - 4) can spawn

+The illusion here is that the platforms are going down not the player jumping up.
+The characer is always in view, but the platforms are falling down.
+Makes it easier to deal with aliens at the top and player in the middle